bathan1/sqlite-fetch/README.md

 And that's it!

 ## Other Scripts
+YARTS has an internal API of helper functions declared under the header file `yapi.h`.
-To install / uninstall the yarts headers from your usr local lib:
+To install / uninstall the Yarts API header from your usr local lib:

 ```bash
 sudo make install